cfengine/documentation/resources/additional-topics/glossary.markdown

 * LDAP

   The Lightweight Directory Access Protocol.
-A kind of `phone book' service providing information about persons and computers in an organization.
+A kind of _phone book_ service providing information about persons and computers in an organization.

 * Libraries